Neaj-Morshad-101/SQL-Server-Kubernetes-Operator/distributed-ag/readme.md

-INSERT INTO inventory VALUES (4, 'RetryDAG', 150);
+INSERT INTO inventory VALUES (4, 'DATA-CENTER-FAILOVER', 150);